Delta-Kronecker/Delta-Tor/readme.md

 # 🧅 Delta Tor — Windows GUI

 > The most bridge-rich Tor client for Windows.
-Multi-Connect runs up to 4 simultaneous Tor tunnels, continuously pings each one, and can automatically route your traffic through the fastest — no configuration needed.
+Multi-Connect runs up to n simultaneous Tor tunnels, continuously pings each one, and can automatically route your traffic through the fastest — no configuration needed.

 ---